olm3ca/Surface-Laptop-Go/README.md

-# Microsoft Surface Laptop Go Multiboot
+# Microsoft Surface Laptop Go
 Install guide for booting Mac OS, Linux and ChromeOS with Brunch.

 |      |       |